-After undergoing surgery for back pain, especially if you’ve been dealing with it for a number of years, it’s frustrating to still be in pain after the procedure.
-And while acute pain is ordinary for a short period of time while you recover, chronic pain that continues long after your rehab is certainly unwelcomed.
+After undergoing surgery for back pain, especially if you’ve been dealing with it for several years, it’s frustrating to still be in pain after the procedure.
+And while acute pain is ordinary for a short period while you recover, chronic pain that continues long after your rehab is undoubtedly unwelcomed.
 There is something you can do: seek pain management options from a doctor who understands the intricacies of back pain, such as the team you find at New Jersey-based Redefine Healthcare.

 Also known as failed back surgery syndrome, post-laminectomy syndrome refers to the chronic pain you experience after spinal surgery.
-Since back pain an develop from many sources, it’s often difficult to attribute it directly to one source.
+Since back pain develops from many sources, it’s often difficult to attribute it directly to one.

-According to the latest research, post-laminectomy syndrome is fairly common after undergoing back surgery.
-You can develop the lingering discomfort due to arthritis, aging, not following the doctor’s recovery orders exactly or for any number of other reasons.
+According to the latest research, post-laminectomy syndrome is relatively common after undergoing back surgery.
+You can develop lingering discomfort due to arthritis, aging, not following the doctor’s recovery orders strictly, or for any number of other reasons.

 Sometimes, bone spurs appear on the back section of your vertebrae, increasing pressure on the spine.
 A laminectomy, also called decompression surgery, is a specific type of back surgery that involves removing the lamina, part of the vertebra, to relieve spinal pressure.
 You may develop post-laminectomy syndrome after a laminectomy or any other kind of back surgery.
 If it happens to you, find relief from a pain management expert.

 Since the term post-laminectomy syndrome is often interchangeable with failed back surgery syndrome, you don’t necessarily need to have had a lamina removed to be diagnosed with the condition.
 Anyone who experiences chronic pain following a failed back surgery can receive the diagnosis at any age or physical condition.